Tangible value sustainability

 Business has tremendous power to impact human well-being, particularly via the macroeconomy and the natural environment on which they both rest.
 The reverse is true as well: macroeconomic, environmental, and other aspects of societal health affect long-term corporate and investor prosperity, not only in terms of profit but also quality of life beyond finances.
 A healthy society, economy, and environment benefit investors financially and otherwise.

-Sara Schoen is an organizational change agent who helps executives utilize sustainability to create business value.
+Sara Schoen is an organizational change agent who helps boards and executives utilize sustainability to create financial and societal value.
 She founded Schoen Sustainability to help investors and companies integrate long-termism into strategy and process and focus on performance instead of the many distractions typical of the sustainability industry.
-Sara is passionate about the power of long-term opportunity/risk focus to advance organizational and societal health and prosperity.
+Sara is passionate about the power of long-term opportunity and risk focus to advance organizational and societal health and prosperity.
 She can be reached at sara@schoensustain.com.